-A main island in the Exuma Islands, about 55 nautical miles from Nassau, Staniel Cay is less than 2 square miles in size and has a population of less than 118 full-time residents.
-Clustered around a small marina is the village which includes the Staniel Cay Yacht Club, residential housing, a church, post office, library, a few retail stores, several casual restaurants/bars, aquatics companies and a marine supply shop.
+A main island in the island chain of the Exuma Islands, yacht charter centers around Staniel Cay.
+About 55 nautical miles from Nassau, Staniel Cay is less than 2 square miles in size and has a population of less than 118 full-time residents.
+Clustered around a small marina where charter yachts dock, is the village which includes the Staniel Cay Yacht Club, residential housing, a church, post office, library, a few retail stores, several casual restaurants/bars, aquatics companies and a marine supply shop.
 Staniel Cay is protected by the Bahamas National Trust.
-Around Staniel Cay there is so much fun to be had that it is easy to spend several days with Staniel Cay as a hub on a Bahamian yacht charter in the Exuma Islands.
+Around Staniel Cay there is so much fun to be had on any Exumas Islands yacht charter that it is easy to spend several days with Staniel Cay as a hub on a Bahamian yacht charter in the Exuma Islands.

 Staniel Cay was first established by American Loyalists in 1763.
-It was the founding of the Staniel Cay Yacht Club in 1956, that helped the island gain popularity.
+It was the founding of the Staniel Cay Yacht Club in 1956, that helped the island gain popularity, especially for a stop on an Exumas Island yacht charter.
 Today the Yacht Club serves meals with advance reservations.
 Staniel Cay also has a little airport for flights on smaller planes in from Florida or Nassau, which makes Staniel Cay a good starting and/or ending port for a Bahamian yacht charter in the Exuma Islands.

 Several James Bond movies were filmed in the area or on the cay.
 Thunderball, included a nearby limestone cave that was then named Thunderball Grotto after the film, and a scene for Never Say Never was filmed on Staniel Cay.
 Thunderball Grotto is close by Staniel Cay and can be easily accessed from Staniel Cay by ship’s tender.
-This is one of the few Grottos where one can snorkel or swim within the Grotto waters rather than be required to see the beautiful water colors that the sun piercing through the grotto walls creates by entering in a tour boat but then not being able to get in the water.
+This is one of the few Grottos where one can snorkel or swim within the Grotto waters rather than be required to see the beautiful water colors that the sun piercing through the grotto walls creates by entering in a tour boat with restrictions from entering the water.

 Allen Cay is within a tender ride of Staniel Cay and is home to a rare black iguana species called the Northern Bahamian Rock Iguana.
 This iguana species has a three further subspecies, with the subspecies on Allen Cay called the Allen Cay Northern Bahamian Rock Iguana.
 With the total population of all three subspecies of this iguana numbering less than 5000, great care is taken to support and provide proper nutrition when feeding the iguanas.
 On arrival by ship’s tender at Allen Cay, the iguanas, who seem trained to the sound of the outboard engine, come running down to the beach.
 Iguanas eat various types of vegetation and fruit, however cannot digest sand, so it is best to offer the food, a strong recommendation is grapes, stuck onto the end of a stick.
 These iguanas can reach 24 pounds and live 40 years.